borogove-if/borogove-ide/README.md

 The .env file contains values that vary between development and production environments.
 If you create a file called `.env.production` its values are used in the production build.

 After the initial setup, use `npm start` (or `yarn start`) to start the development server.
 It runs the app in the browser at localhost:3000.
+The snippets feature can be started with `npm start:snippets`.

 ## Storybook